 Decide how you will “divide” your guest list

-Creating a guest list can get quite messy, especially when the parents of the bride and groom are financially contributing to the wedding.
+Finding out how to address wedding invitations and succesfully create a guest list can get quite messy, especially when the parents of the bride and groom are financially contributing to the wedding.
 A good idea before starting your guest list is coming to an agreement with both families as to how you will “divide” your guest list: traditionally if both sets of parents are contributing to the wedding, each set of parents would get a quarter of the guest list, and the couple would get half.
 Whether you choose to follow tradition or to divide the list differently, it is a good idea to set that up from the very beginning.

 Think big (and trim later)